-All three people who are currently living with HIV are not compliant with their mediations or are reluctant to start ART.
+All nine people who are currently living with HIV five have started on ART.
+One move to Guam and is now under care by Public Health Guam.
+Only two that are not on treatment or refused to start on treatment.
 This is a concern.
-The program staff provided counseling to these patients on the importance on treatment and even has other positive person from the Pacific talk to them but, regardless of these efforts they still refused to start on treatment.
-A strategy needs to be put in place.
+The program staff provided counselling to these patients on the importance on treatment and even has other positive person from the Pacific talk to them but, regardless of these efforts they still refused to start on treatment.
+There is improvement done during this reporting period.
+The two are not on treatment is the only concern.